Category Archives: Battenberg Royals

 Louis and Victoria with their two eldest children, c.
 1890.
 Photo: Wikipedia

-Louis was much loved by his wife’s grandmother, Queen Victoria, who along with her son the Prince of Wales, often stepped in to help Louis’ career.
+Louis was much loved by his wife’s grandmother Queen Victoria, who along with her son the Prince of Wales, often stepped in to help Louis’ career.
 These gestures, while well-intended, were not always welcomed by the young Louis.
 However, through his own efforts and accomplishments, he was raised to the rank of Commander in 1885, and then Captain in 1891.
 In 1892, he invented the Battenberg Course Indicator, a device used to determine course and speed to steer for changes of position between ships.

 Captain Louis Battenberg, 1894.
 Photo: Wikipedia

 However, in 1914, with war imminent, there was an intense anti-German sentiment in Britain.
 Louis, despite his exemplary career in the Royal Navy, was still seen by many as just a German prince.
 There were false accusations in the media of spying for the Germans.
-In fact, due to his German relations, he was able to learn much about the German military and share that information with the Brits.
+In fact, due to his German relations, he was able to learn much about the German military and share that information with the British.
 Despite protests from King George V, Louis was asked to resign his position as First Sea Lord in October 1914.
-The King appointed him to the Privy Council, in what was deemed to be a public show of support for what he felt was Louis’ mistreatment by the navy.
+King George V appointed him to the Privy Council, in what was deemed to be a public show of support for what he felt was Louis’ mistreatment by the navy.
 The next few years were spent living quietly at Kent House on the Isle of Wight, England although Louis had been assured that he would be recalled to service after the war.

 In late 1918, Louis was informed that he would not be recalled to service, and he formally retired from the Royal Navy on January 1, 1919, after a career lasting nearly 50 years.
 Louis and Victoria, now facing reduced income, sold Kent House and Schloss Heiligenberg in Hesse, Germany, which Louis had inherited from his father.
 They took up residence at Fishponds, a home on the grounds of Netley Castle in Hampshire, England.
 Netley Castle was owned by Lt.
 Colonel Crichton, whose wife, Nona, had been a lady-in-waiting and close companion of Louis’ wife Victoria.